Developing the NFL Schedule for 1 Click Calendar Invites was a series of explorations spanning 3 years.

 Mandy takes action and updates her Calendar Client for that game with the new promotional offer, then sends the calendar invite back to create@calendarsnack.com.

-In her Google Calendar, she edits the event description to add: “Stop by our prize vendor booth 983 at the NFL game and get a free $125 valued NFL jersey.”
+In her Google Calendar, she edits and save the event description to add: “Stop by our prize vendor booth 983 at the NFL game and get a free $125 valued NFL jersey.”

-Greg sees the Updated Calendar Invite in his inbox, sent by Outbound Processor Rest API, and responds back Maybe which is sent to the Rest API for data for storage and analytics.
+Greg sees the Updated Calendar Invite in his inbox, sent by Outbound Processor Rest API, and responds back Maybe.
+The calendar receipt is collected by the API for data for storage, analytics and reporting.

 This is a wrap up for this one.